 Easy, cheesy, and dangerously delicious warm French Onion Soup Dip

-This hot onion dip is flavored with caramelized onion, fresh (or dry) herbs and plenty of gooey cheese for. a decadent and unforgettable dip that’s great for just about any party- from football season to Holiday get togethers.
+This hot and creamy onion dip is flavored with caramelized onion, fresh (or dry) herbs and plenty of gooey cheese for. a decadent and unforgettable dip that's great for just about any party- from football season to Holiday get togethers and cocktail parties.
 Serve it with crostini crackers or crunchy veggies and watch it disappear!

-This dip has all the rich and delicious flavor of a warm bowl of French Onion Soup, in a crave-able, cheesy dip that’s perfect for sharing!
+This creamy dip has all the rich and delicious onion flavor of a warm bowl of French Onion Soup, in a crave-able, cheesy dip that's perfect for sharing!

 How I like to caramelize onions